btubbs/pomegranate/README.md

     Done

 Unlike going forward, `pmg` does NOT provide a `backward` command that will migrate all the way back.
-You must always provide an explicit migration name to `backwardto`.
+You must use `backwardto` and provide an explicit migration name.

 #### View migration history